EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 # Message exchange # {#mess-exchange}

-The message exchanged is protected as a non-multicast message, with the following addition: the Sender ID of the endpoint must be sent explicitely.
-The Sender ID MUST be sent in the COSE object, as defined in Section TBD of {{I-D.selander-ace-object-security}}).
+The message exchanged is protected as a non-multicast message, with the following modification: the Sender ID of the endpoint MUST be sent explicitely.
+The Sender ID MUST be sent in the COSE object, as defined in Section 5 of {{I-D.selander-ace-object-security}}).

 # Binding between requests and responses # {#req-resp-binding}